It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 - Avoid the urge to overtrain on days you feel better.

 - Be proactive by providing FM-specific exercise advice to a fitness trainer.

-- Work out at home with DVDs especially formulated for FM patients.
+- Work out at home with DVDs specially formulated for FM patients.

 - Link an exercise with an activity you like or do regularly to increase the likelihood that exercise will become a life-long habit.

 Beginner Reformer Pilates is an ideal strength training exercise because it’s a low-impact exercise and focuses on working the key muscles without causing whole-body fatigue.
 You’re using your back and abdominal muscles in a low impact way.
 Pilates doesn’t worsen the symptoms which can greatly improve your sense of well-being.

 Another reason why Reformer Pilates is an ideal workout if you have Fibromyalgia is that it is customisable.
 The individualised and versatile nature of Reformer Pilates makes it beneficial for fibromyalgia patients.
 If you decide to start with Pilates, it’s best to work with a physiotherapist or exercise physiologist so you can get the program that is best for you.

 At the end of the day, it’s still crucial to stay physically active.
 You can start low and slow to help keep symptoms from flaring up.
 So go ahead and take that first step to recovery.
 Find a Best Body Physio & Pilates studio near you today and book in for a complimentary Pilates Body Assessment!

 - Busch AJ, Webber SC, Richards RS, Bidonde J, Schachter CL, Schafer LA, Danyliw A, Sawant A, Dal Bello-Haas V, Rader T, Overend TJ.
 Resistance exercise training for fibromyalgia.
 Cochrane Database of Systematic Reviews 2013, Issue 12.
 Art.
 No.: CD010884.
 DOI: 10.1002/14651858.CD010884